raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 At 1st level, your spirit manifests itself as the spirit of your own weapon.
 Choose a weapon from the list in which the spiritual swordsman is proficient.
 This weapon manifests physically and becomes your spiritual weapon.

 You can materialize and dematerialize it as a bonus action, provided you have at least one free hand.
 You have a special bond with these weapons, who become your companions and may have their own desires.
-The personality of a spiritual weapon varies, but it's usually similar to the strongests personality traits of the swordsman.
+The personality of a spiritual weapon varies, but it's usually similar to the strongest personality traits of the swordsman.

 You can create a new spiritual weapon by absorbing the spiritual shards from your soul and the environment.
 This process takes 4 hours in which you must be in concentration (as if you were concentrating in a spell).
-You may choose any weapon the list in which the spiritual swordsman is proficient.
+You may choose any weapon in the list in which the spiritual swordsman is proficient.

 You can have up to two spiritual weapons.
 If you create a third one, the oldest weapon shatters and is destroyed.
 You may also turn an physical weapon, if it's a weapon from the list in which the spiritual swordsman is proficient, into a spiritual weapon, and in this case the process takes only 1 hour.
 Doing this also shatters your oldest spiritual weapon if you try to exceed your maximum.